-The standard employment contract for a member of the Managing Board of VIG Holding (as of 31/12/2019) includes - depending, among other things, on the length of time with the Group - a pension equal to a maximum of 40% of the measurement base if the member remains on the Managing Board until the age of 65 (the measurement base is equal to the standard fixed compensation).
+Members of the company's Managing Board who were active as of 31/12/2019 are entitled to funded defined benefit pensions - based, among other things, on the length of service in VIG Insurance Group - equal to a maximum of 40% of the measurement base if they remain in the Managing Board until age 65.
+The measurement base is equal to their standard fixed compensation.
 This pension amount can be increased in individual cases if work continues past the maximum pension age, since a pension is not drawn during this period.